 While we do like the added features that come with this elliptical, we are a little concerned about how long the SpaceSaver SE9i will actually last.
 Granted, this price range is still not considered ideal for our quality standards.
 One should recognize that the price tag typically indicates the quality and, subsequently, the lifespan of a machine.
 With that said, the SpaceSaver SE9i does not show promise of a substantial build when compared to our other top models.
 While we do recognize the amount of value in the electronics, the actual mechanics of this elliptical are not likely to promise more than five years of quality use.
 A light to a light-moderate user is likely to see the longest life out of the SpaceSaver SE9i.
 Any heavy use or use that is more frequent than every other day is likely to wear down the SpaceSaver SE9i relatively quickly.

 While we like our women light and bendy, we do not like our ellipticals the same way.
 We prefer solid structures with quality components.
 Unfortunately, NordicTrack has given us the light and bendy with the SpaceSaver SE9i.
 But they have also included a decent amount of enhanced programming and functional features all backed by a decent warranty.
-Accordingly, the SpaceSaver SE9i has won Second Place among our $1,000 to $1499-dollar 2019 Best Buys.
+Accordingly, the SpaceSaver SE9i has won Fourth Place among our $1,500 to $1,999-dollar 2021 Best Buys.

 There are a few features, however, that kept the SpaceSaver SE9i from first place.
 This model only comes with an eighteen-pound flywheel; the average flywheel weight for this price range is thirty-one pounds.
 Typically, a heavier flywheel weight indicates a smoother feel and better-quality components as they have to use either more or better metal.
 Additionally, we are not too pleased with the overall build.
 The SpaceSaver SE9i has one of the lightest frames which could be an indication of instability and lack of durability.
 To compound the seemingly weak frame, NordicTrack created this model to be a “space-saver” or a folding elliptical.
 While folding can be ideal for small spaces, it can also cause a machine to have a weak spot.
 Thus, the SpaceSaver SE9i is not only built with a less durable frame, but it also has the potential to break down faster than a solid frame.
 Even though the SpaceSaver SE9i comes with a touchscreen, if the machine breaks down after only a few years, the additional cosmetic features become trivial.
 Now, there is a slight bright side that lessens the consequences of the lighter flywheel and the weaker frame.
 NordicTrack did design the SpaceSaver SE9i to have a rear drive system.
 These drive systems tend to be quieter and a little less shaky as they distribute the weight more evenly which may help to slightly counter-act the poor build.